There are two fundamental approaches to building software systems: the Kokeshi doll model and the Lego model.

 The Lego Model

 Lego pieces are composable units that can be combined in countless ways.
-Each piece has clear interfaces (the connecting studs) and can be used independently or as part of larger structures.
+Each piece has clear interfaces and can be used independently or as part of larger structures.

 1